likyoo/likyoo/README.md

 ### Hi there 👋

-I am a master's student in the College of Computer Science and Engineering, Shandong University of Science and Technology.

 My research interests are in computer vision, remote sensing image process and ML system.

 📫 E-mail: likyoo@sdust.edu.cn